 Ørsted Energy Smart Meter

 There’s information about smart meters on Ørsted’s website, including a breakdown from The Department for Business, Energy and Industrial Strategy, but no indication of when or how business customers can have them installed.
-Judging by their tone, Ørsted don’t seem convinced by the possibility of rolling meters out to all customers by 2020.
+Judging by their tone, Ørsted doesn’t seem convinced by the possibility of rolling meters out to all customers by 2020.

 Smart meters are designed for the most accurate monthly billing, rather than reading their meter manually.
-The meter also records usage in real-time, so the user knows how much energy they’re using at a glance.
+The meter also records usage in real time, so the user knows how much energy they’re using at a glance.

 Other Ørsted Energy Meters